 (1) The officers of the RFA shall be a President,

-Executive Director, Secretary and Treasurer.
+Executive Director, Secretary, Treasurer, and two

 (2) The President shall chair all meetings of the RFA and its Executive Committee, shall appoint the members of ad hoc and standing committees,